The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Skjálfandafljót bridge

-The beautiful bridge over the Skjálfandafljót river, which is located a little further downstream from Goðafoss, was built and consecrated in 1930.
-There was an older bridge built in 1882-1883 in this place and you can see what is left of it under the bridge.
+The beautiful bridge over the Skjálfandafljót, located a little further downstream from Goðafoss, was built and consecrated in 1930.
+There was an older bridge constructed in 1882-1883 at this location, and you can see what remains of it under the bridge.

-When the bridge was consecrated in 1930 there were great festivities and even Pater Jón Sveinsson (1857-1944), the most-beloved Icelander Nonni himself, who was made the Honorary Citizen of Akureyri in the same year, was present.
+When the bridge was consecrated in 1930, there were grand festivities and even Pater Jón Sveinsson (1857-1944), the most beloved Icelander Nonni himself, who was made the Honorary Citizen of Akureyri in the same year, was present.

-Nonni had been invited to Iceland on the occasion of the 1000-Anniversary of the Icelandic National Assembly (the Althing) in 1930.
+Nonni had been invited to Iceland for the 1000th Anniversary of the Icelandic National Assembly (the Althing) in 1930.

 Goðafoss foot bridge - Skjálfandafljót bridge